 Click this link to view a copy of Pastoral Care Mission Vision Goals fy19

 Pastoral Care offers workshops on aging, preparing for death, living well and communicating with compassion.
-See the Meetinghouse News for more information.
+Stay tuned to FP Weekly and the Sunday Announcements for more information on upcoming events.

 Pastoral Care Lending Library

 The Pastoral Care Lending Library is a self-serve library, located in the hallway leading to the Peter Bulkeley room, available to all parishioners.
 To view a list of books available in the library, click this link: Pastoral Care Library Catalogue 11-8-19.

 If part of conveying your wishes is making sure that First Parish in Concord is contacted in case of your bereavement, serious illness, hospitalization, or death, then you should communicate your wishes to your loved ones or representatives who will speak for you.
 To facilitate that process we’ve developed a simple form, “My Faith Community is Important to Me.”

 Download this form, print it out, fill it out, and save it with your other important documents.
 If you reside in an assisted living or skilled nursing facility make this form available to your caregivers there.